true-while/AI-102-Design-Implement-AI-Solution/Module-Six/L02_T01-Synthesize-speech-to-audio-file.md

+# Exercise - Convert Speech to an Audio File

 When synthesizing text to speech and using audio output on your computer, the SpeechSynthesizer object's constructor only took one argument, a SpeechConfig object.
 For saving the audio output to a file, you will be required to also create an AudioConfig object and pass that to the SpeechSynthesizer.
 The AudioConfig object uses a file name as the property where it will store the audio output.
 You will also need to add another ```using``` statement to include the Audio portion of the Speech SDK.

 The file output will be in .wav format so you can play the audio on any device the supports .wav files.
 In the code samples used here, you will use the default file format and the default audio properties.